Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

-RNNs can also be used for molecule generation, similar to language models \cite{olivecrona2017molecular, segler2018generating, neil2018exploring}.
+RNNs can also be applied for molecule generation, similar to language models for text generation \cite{olivecrona2017molecular, segler2018generating, neil2018exploring}.
 More specifically, RNNs generate output at each step in an auto-regressive manner (Fig~\ref{fgr:archs_rnn}B), where the output is dependent on the input from previous steps.
 Based on the input from the current step and prior steps, RNNs output a probability distribution over all possible tokens, from which a token is sampled as the output of the current step and will be used to predict the next token.
-However, because of the syntax of the SMILES language such as the ring opening-closure and the matched brackets, regular RNNs, including LSTM and GRU, cannot well predict the algorithmic patterns of the sequence due to their inability to count \cite{popova2018deep}.
-As a result, very often, the generated SMILES strings violate the chemical rules and can be invalid.
-Thus, a memory-augmented version, Stack-RNN \cite{joulin2015inferring, popova2018deep}, was proposed to alleviate the validity issue for SMILES-based molecule generation.
+However, due to the syntax of the ``SMILES language" such as the ring opening-closure and the matched brackets, regular RNNs, including LSTM and GRU, cannot capture the algorithmic patterns of the sequence well owing to their inability to count \cite{popova2018deep}.
+As a result, the generated SMILES strings very often violate the chemical rules and become invalid.
+Thus, a memory-augmented version, Stack-RNN \cite{joulin2015inferring, popova2018deep}, was developed to alleviate the validity issue for SMILES-based molecule generation.
 Another solution for this problem is to adopt bidirectional RNNs, such as the bidirectional LSTM \cite{staahl2019deep, zheng2019identifying}.

-In addition to the SMILES strings, RNNs can also be applied on molecular graphs for molecule generation \cite{you2018graphrnn, li2018learning,li2018multi, popova2019molecularrnn}.
+In addition to the SMILES strings, RNNs can also be applied on molecular graphs for generation purpose \cite{you2018graphrnn, li2018learning,li2018multi, popova2019molecularrnn}.
 For example, You et al \cite{you2018graphrnn} proposed GraphRNN to generate molecular graphs in an autoregressive manner, decomposing it as a process into generating a sequence of node and edge formations conditioned on the graph structure generated so far.
-Nonetheless, generating molecular graphs with RNNs requires a full trajectory of the graph generation, which tends to forget initial steps.
-RNNs can also be components of more complicated generative models, such as variational autoencoders \cite{gomez2018automatic, sattarov2019novo} and generative adversarial networks \cite{guimaraes2017objective, sanchez2017optimizing}, as discussed below.
+Nonetheless, generating molecular graphs with RNNs requires a full trajectory of the graph generation, which tends to forget the states of initial generation steps quickly.
+Later You et al proposed GCPN and \cite{you2018graph} designed the graph generation procedure as a Markov Decision Process (MDP), which only needs the intermediate state to generate the graph.
+Notably, RNNs can also be components of more complicated generative models, such as variational autoencoders \cite{gomez2018automatic, sattarov2019novo} and generative adversarial networks \cite{guimaraes2017objective, sanchez2017optimizing}.